-Simply go to My Pension > Explore Your Benefits for details.

-Keep track of your Sainsbury's pension online

-If you choose Options 1 or 2 (with or without PIE), then you will remain a member of the Scheme for the rest of your retirement.

-As a Scheme pensioner, you will be able to view your pension details using My Pension.
-You will be able download payslips and P60s (annual tax certificates) and let us know if your personal details change (for example, if you want your pension to be paid into a different bank account).

-Find it at wtw.bz/mypension
+Keep track of your Sainsbury's pension online If you choose Option 1 or 2, then you will remain a member of the Scheme for the rest of your retirement.
+As a Scheme pensioner, you will be able to view your pension details through Argos Benpal, our secure online portal.
+Through Argos Benpal, you will be able download payslips and P60s (annual tax certificates) and let us know if your personal details change (for example, if you want your pension to be paid into a different bank account).
+When you retire, the Scheme administrator will write to you with details of how to register for Argos Benpal, if you've not already signed up to it.
+Find it at https://login.benpal.com Take your whole pension as cash (if below a certain value) You might have the option to take the total value of your Scheme pension as cash.

-If you forget your login details, it's easy to use the User ID reminder or Reset your Password services.
-If you've forgotten either your memorable word or the email address you used to register, you can get in touch with our Scheme administrator for help: SainsburysPensions@wtwco.com

-Transfer your pension to another provider

-You may prefer to access your retirement savings flexibly - perhaps as a number of cash withdrawals over time - or use them to buy an annuity that you can tailor to your specific needs.

-For example, if you have health issues, you may find you could get an annuity that pays a higher pension than the Scheme offers.

-Log in to My Pension to get an immediate and up-to-date 'cash equivalent transfer value' (CETV), which is guaranteed for three months from the date you run it.

-Simply go to My Pension > Explore Your Benefits for details.

-Partial transfer of your pension to another provider

-Partial transfers are available, but there is a charge for this option and different rules about how they are taken.
-Please contact our administrator, WTW, for further details on this option.
-You can email them at SainsburysPensions@wtwco.com or phone 0800 917 8087 (+44 (0)1737 227 587 from outside the UK).

-We strongly recommend that you speak to an independent financial adviser.
-They can help you make your decision.

-Take your whole pension as cash (if it's below a certain value)

-You might have the option to take the total value of your Scheme pension as cash.
 This option isn't available to everyone.
-When you log in to My Pension, you'll be able to see if this is an option for you.
+Our Scheme administrator, Mercer, will let you know if this option is available.
 If the total value of your Scheme pension is less than £10,000, it's called a 'small pot'.
 You can take your small pot as a one-off cash payment.
 The technical term for taking a small pot as cash is 'trivial commutation'.
-If you choose this option, your small pot will be paid directly from the Scheme into your bank or building society account

-Under current law, 25% of your small pot can be taken as tax-free cash.
+If you choose this option, your small pot will be paid directly from the Scheme into your bank or building society account.
+Under current law, 25% of your small pot can be taken as tax-free cash\.
 The remaining 75% that you take as cash will be taxed as income at your marginal rate.
-Depending on your personal circumstances, you may be able to reclaim some of this if you don't usually pay income tax.
-You may also end up paying more tax than usual if your payment pushes you into a higher tax band.

-^{} Up to a maximum of £268,275 for most members.

-If the total value of all your pension savings across all the different pension schemes you're a member of is less than £30,000, you can take all of this as cash (with tax applied) as long as you take it within a 12-month window, starting with the date of the first commutation payment.
-If you're interested in doing this, you'll need to contact the individual pension schemes in question.

-It's your responsibility to understand how you will be affected by tax if you choose this option.

-If you choose options 3, 4 or 5, please take care to protect your retirement savings and also consider taking independent financial advice.
-The Trustee has appointed LVE to help you understand the options - read more about their service on page 14 or see the LVE leaflet enclosed with this booklet.
+Depending on your personal circumstances, you may be able to reclaim some of this if you don't usually pay income tax or you may pay more if you are a higher-rate taxpayer.
+If the total value of all your pension savings across all the different pension schemes you're a member of is less than £30,000, you can take all of this as cash (with tax applied as outlined) as long as this is taken within a 12-month window, starting with the date of the first commutation payment.
+If you're interested in doing this, you'll need to contact the individual pension schemes in question. \ Up to a maximum of £268,275 for most members It's your responsibility to understand how you will affected by tax if you choose this option.
+If you choose options 3 or 4, please take care to protect your retirement savings and also consider taking independent financial advice.
+The Trustee has appointed LV= to help you understand the options - read more about their service on page 13 or see the LV= leaflet enclosed with this guide.

-Options 3, 4 & 5
+Transfer your pension to another provider You may prefer to access your retirement savings flexibly - perhaps as a number of cash withdrawals over time - or use them to buy an annuity that you can tailor to your specific needs.
+For example, if you have health issues, you may find you could get an annuity that pays a higher pension than the Scheme offers.
+Your retirement statement includes a non-guaranteed transfer value or cash equivalent transfer value (CETV).
+If you decide to transfer out, you should ask our Scheme administrator, Mercer, for a guaranteed CETV figure.
+This would be guaranteed for three months.
+We strongly recommend that you speak to an independent financial adviser.
+They can help you make your decision.
+Please see your retirement option statement.